h-yoshikawa44/ch-windbnb/README.md

 - How to transpile with `next-transpile-modules` when using ESM libraries in Next.js environment.
 - How to use an external URL in next/image.
 - How to use React Query in the Next.js environment.
+- Difference between auto-fill and auto-fit in Grid Layout.

 ## Acknowledgements